alphagov/govuk-import-export-prototype/answer/apply-simplified-declaration-procedure-sdp-imports-exports.markdown

 ---
 {% contentfor summary %}

-If you make import or export declarations regularly, the Simplified Declaration Procedure (SDP):
+If you make import or export declarations regularly, the Simplified Declaration Procedure (SDP) lets you enter goods into a:

-- lets you to enter goods to a customs procedure without making a full customs declaration
+- customs procedure without making a full customs declaration
-- lets you enter goods into a customs warehouse without making a supplementary declaration when entering goods
+- customs warehouse without making a supplementary declaration

-- makes it cheaper to [delay paying duty](/delay-paying-customs-duty-when-you-import-goods.html) on your goods
+It also makes it cheaper to [delay paying duty](/delay-paying-customs-duty-when-you-import-goods.html) on your goods.

 {% endcontentfor %}